nilsrenner/Microelectronic-Circuit-Design-MCD/README.md

 # MICROELECTRONIC CIRCUIT DESIGN

 ## Overview
-This project focuses on the fundamental principles of Integrated Circuit (IC) design, demonstrated through the development of a biquadratic filter structure.
+This project focuses on the fundamental principles of Integrated Circuit (IC) design, demonstrated through the development of a 2nd order Linkwitz-Riley crossover.

-## Project Description

 ---